madetech/learn/core-skills/tdd/README.md

 ## Summary

-1. Can demonstrate using the discipline of TDD by doing it.
+1. Can practically demonstrate disciplined TDD.
 2. Can describe a broad range of strategies to achieve an acceptable test-suite performance.
 3. Can describe the family of Test Doubles and can demonstrate how to hand-roll those Test Doubles.
 Can describe the problems introduced by Test Doubles on Test Design.
 4. Is able to refactor a test to make it follow the 4 components of a single Test and also in relation to a suite of tests.